 To serve, on each plate scatter a few squash wedges over three baby potatoes that are cut through the middle.
 Lay three asparagus spears across each other.
 Finally, place the fish fillet on top (if skin is on & crispy, place skin side up).
 Spoon over the sauce, ensuring that a fair amount reaches the potatoes below.
 Very yum.

 And what of the white chocolate cheesecake?
-Aaron served it up with summer berries.
-It was rich & smooth.
+Served up with summer berries, it was rich & smooth.
 I can not claim kudos for the cake: that was Helen & Dave’s contribution to dinner.
 Helen wouldn’t part with the recipe, so that has to remain a secret…for now.

 Dinner for 8.
 On Wednesday night, I had a few friends around for dinner, and I decided to make a feast of rustic comfort food: